Multi-Dimensional Parameter Study of Double Detonation Type Ia Supernovae Originating from Thin-Helium-Shell White Dwarfs: Results

 \subsection{Abundance and Ejecta Profiles}

 2-dimensional ejecta from post-processed data for representative progenitors can be seen in Figure \ref{fig:2dejecta}.
 1-dimensional ejecta profiles can be seen for a variety of angles in Figure \ref{fig:1dprofiles_los} and for a range of progenitors in Figures \ref{fig:1dprofiles_samedens} and \ref{fig:1dprofiles_samemass}.
+The ejecta presented in these figures have been decayed to 14 days, the typical maximum light for observed SNe Ia, as described in Section \ref{subsec:simulations}.

-As observed in Figures \ref{fig:2dejecta} and \ref{fig:1dprofiles_los}, the outer regions of the abundance profiles are very dependent on the polar angle.
+As observed in Figures \ref{fig:2dejecta} and \ref{fig:1dprofiles_los}, the abundance profiles, especially in the outer regions, are very dependent on the polar angle.
 Specifically, material generated closer in polar angle to the ignition pole is later found at higher velocities in the ejecta.
-For example, Figure \ref{fig:1dprofiles_los} shows the Ti peak at approximately 21,000, 17,000, and 14,000 km s$^{-1}$ for 1-dimensional ejecta profiles at $+45^\circ$, $0^\circ$, and $-45^\circ$ from the equatorial plane, respectively.
-Additionally, the abundance of the burned products and their velocity widths varies with polar angle as well.
+For example, Figure \ref{fig:1dprofiles_los} shows the Ti peak at approximately 2.1, 1.7, and 1.4 $\times 10^9$ cm s$^{-1}$ for 1-dimensional ejecta profiles at $+45^\circ$, $0^\circ$, and $-45^\circ$ from the equatorial plane, respectively.
+The abundance of the burned products and their velocity widths also varies with polar angle.
 This can also be observed in the Ti peaks in Figure \ref{fig:1dprofiles_los} where Ti peak abundance and band velocity width increases with polar angle.
+Additionally, the density profiles are asymmetric, with sharper profiles observed in the southern plane.
+This results in denser regions of ejected material in the southern plane compared to the corresponding, same initial density material in the northern plane.

 The origin of the asymmetric ejecta comes from the systematically off-centered secondary ignitions in our simulations.
 The secondary ignition takes place approximately halfway between the core and surface which results in a stronger detonation towards the original ignition point.
 Thus, material generated along any given radius in the unperturbed progenitor will have a polar angle dependence in its corresponding ejecta distribution.
 The asymmetric nature of our ejecta has been seen before in previous multi-dimensional studies of double detonations \citep{Fink_10,garcia_senz_2018,gronow_sne_2020} and is characteristic of similarly ignited double detonations.